Cloud-42/vault_userpass_util/README.md

 * export AWS\_ACCESS\_KEY\_ID=ABCDEFGHILCZRG2MLYYS
 * export AWS\_SECRET\_ACCESS\_KEY=aBCY/YTHJko1XXBfnLJEFNL8IHwhZk/hlFwcgzaHX

-Running these as is will add the access key and secret key for the current session.
-Adding the value to ~/.bashrc and running -> source ~/.bashrc -> will add to all bash sessions.
+Running these as is will add the access key and secret key to the current session.
+Adding the values to ~/.bashrc and running -> source ~/.bashrc -> will add to all bash sessions.
 The key pair can be added to an aws cli profile by running -> aws configure --profile=PROFILE\_NAME.